Trout are the perfect fish to hot smoke, thanks to their manageable size, texture and awesome flavour.

 You can serve smoked trout as an appetizer, a hearty meal or to add flavour to soups and dips!
 However you decide to use your fish, we guarantee you’ll love this smoked trout recipe.

 The preparation and smoking method are relatively simple and the finished product will melt in your mouth.
 It’s darn near perfect.

-Smaller trout can be smoked whole.
-Thanks to the low and slow cooking process, the bones will separate themselves from the meat and it will be easy to remove the meat from the bones if you decide not to fillet out your fish.
+You can smoke smaller trout whole.
+Thanks to the low and slow cooking process, the bones will separate themselves from the meat, and it will be easy to remove the meat from the bones, if you decide not to fillet out your fish.
 Either way, keep the skin on the fish.

 For 2-3 kg (5-7 lb) of trout.
 ProTip: The average 33 cm (13 in.) trout weights .45 kg (1 lb).

 - 120 mL (1/2 Cup) Salt

 - 30 mL (2 Tbsp) Chili Powder

 - Place trout in a glass cooking dish and pour in brine.
 Make sure all surfaces of the fish come in contact with the brine.